barnabyk3/Metasploit_Lab/README.md

 program to Upgrade the session as I just described.
-It's a totally automated process, that allows me not to have to dig around searching for the computer codes online which will achieve this, and not have to send them to the victim computer using potentially complicated commands.
+It's a totally automated process, that allows me not to have to dig around searching for the computer codes online which will achieve this, and not have to send them to the victim machine using potentially complicated commands.
 It's being able to do all those things manually that really make a person a good hacker, but Metasploitable and Meterpreter do these things quickly and automatically for you.
 Finally at the bottom I listed the sessions again, and typed 'sessions -i 2' which